petterh/textedit/docs/Chapter-10-Customization-and-Persistence.md

 ```
 This approach has at least two problems:

-# If the system goes down catastrophically, we never see the WM{"_"}ENDSESSION message, and restart doesn’t take place.
+# If the system goes down catastrophically, we never see the WM_ENDSESSION message, and restart doesn’t take place.
 # If multiple instances of TextEdit were running, they would have to ensure that each had a unique name.
 This is possible, of course, but it is certainly extra work.

 What TextEdit actually does is the following: When TextEdit starts, it inserts the following under the RunOnce key: